 The pierogis did not disappoint. *My meal, fried pierogis stuffed with meat, was incredible and I almost cried when she brought sour cream to the table (it’s hard to find in Italy).

 *A couple of my friends ordered the pierogis stuffed with cheese and potato.
-The pierogis themselves were great but they were covered in a sweet sauce similar to melted ice cream…tasted more like a dessert than a meal.
+The pierogis themselves were great but they were covered in a sweet sauce that tasted like melted ice cream…they were almost more like a dessert than a meal.

 Climb the Town Hall Tower